 When the boys returned they were went on more errands: for blankets and to ask that a broth be made and to inform the chieftain of the presence of a sick stranger in Berk.

 "Lift her up, Hiccup."
-He slipped his arm around her shoulders and lifted her up; Gobber tilted the cup of honey wine at her lips.
+At the smith's command he slipped his arm around her shoulders and lifted her up; Gobber tilted the cup of honey wine at her lips.
 When she swallowed, Hiccup let out the breath he hadn't known he'd been holding.